Manage Enterprise 2.0 Accounts

 This page contains information about managing business units, users, roles, and permission sets inside an Enterprise 2.0 account using the SOAP API.
 You can manage several aspects of the account with the SOAP API, including the mass provisioning and administration of multiple business units and users.

 You can use the SOAP API to create, retrieve, and update users in your Enterprise 2.0 account.
-You can also create, retrieve, update, and delete business units within that account.
+You can also create and update business units within that account.
 You can use exports from other databases to create the information to be used in the calls, as long as the information in question can be expressed in the API calls.

 The Account object contains a new parent account node that can pull information on the parent account with a Retrieve call.
 This information includes: